 This has been used by Burmese villagers to obtain reparations from a US coal company regarding its alleged complicity in practices of forced labour, violence and exploitation relating to the construction of a pipeline in Myanmar.
 See the video below for further details.

-Similar mechanisms also exist in the Netherlands, the UK, and Australia, among others.
+Similar possibilities also exist in the Netherlands, the UK, and Australia, among others.

 Bringing your claim in a court in another country can be beneficial when;